Evo-soft/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-Evo-soft Ltd are a leading UK Microsoft Gold Enterprise Resource Planning Partner.
+BCN are a leading UK Microsoft Gold Enterprise Resource Planning Partner.

 <b>Software</b> : Our solutions are built on world-class Microsoft business software tailored to meet your needs.
 <b>Solutions</b> : At Evo-soft we take a commercially holistic and collaborative approach with all our clients.